Jacques Delisle

 He subsequently appealed his conviction; in May 2013, the Quebec Court of Appeal upheld the decision, and in December 2013, the Supreme Court of Canada declined to hear his case.

 Later developments

 Delisle, who did not testify at his trial, stated in March 2015 that his wife had committed suicide with a gun which he had supplied, a position reportedly supported by forensic experts.
-On March 19, 2015 Justice Minister Peter MacKay announced that he would take under consideration Delisle's request for a new trial.
+On March 19, 2015, Justice Minister Peter MacKay announced that he would take under consideration Delisle's request for a new trial.

-On April 7, 2021 Federal Justice Minister David Lametti ordered a new trial for Delisle.
+On April 7, 2021, Federal Justice Minister David Lametti ordered a new trial for Delisle.
 Both the sentence and conviction were set aside.

-On April 8, 2022 Quebec Superior Court Justice Jean-François Emond ruled that Delisle will not face a second trial.
+On April 8, 2022, Quebec Superior Court Justice Jean-François Émond ruled that Delisle would not face a second trial.

-On April 28, 2022 the Directeur des poursuites criminelles et pénales (DPCP) appealed Emond's decision.
+On April 28, 2022, the Directeur des poursuites criminelles et pénales (DPCP) appealed Émond's decision.On Mar 14, 2024, Delisle pleaded guilty to manslaughter in the death of his wife, and was sentenced to one day in jail.
+He was released a free man later that day.

+Delisle died on August 10, 2024, at the age of 89.